ChrisEssery/group-project/Portfolio/UX_Design.md

 ### Motivations

 Sally knows nothing about digital games.
-He used to play board games when he was younger, but he doesn't play anyone since he doesn't socialise very much.
-After his wife passed away a few years ago, he began to withdraw from socialising.
-His family visit him when they can, but they would like to see him more often.
-John thinks that an online game platform might a good way for him to connect with his family more regularly.
+She used to play board games when she was younger, but she doesn't play anyone since she doesn't socialise very much.
+After her husband passed away a few years ago, she began to withdraw from social life.
+Her family visit her when they can, but they would like to see her more often.
+Sally thinks that an online game platform might a good way for her to connect with his family more regularly and overcome the loneliness and isolation she's been feeling since her husband's death.

 ### Expectations

+Sally's expectations are...

 ### Special Requirements

+Sally's special requirements are that

 ## Product manager